major/major.io/content/posts/2014-07-29-adventures-in-live-booting-linux-distributions.md

 #### Wrap-up

 Building highly customized live images isn't easy and running them in production makes it more challenging.
 Once the upstream kernel has a stable, solid, stackable filesystem, it should be much easier to operate a live environment for extended periods.
-There has been a parade of stackable filesystems over the years (remember [funion-fs][14]?) but I've been told that overlayfs seems to be a solid contender.
+There has been a parade of stackable filesystems over the years (remember funion-fs?) but I've been told that overlayfs seems to be a solid contender.
 I'll keep an eye out for those kernel patches to land upstream but I'm not going to hold my breath quite yet.

  [1]: http://www.knoppix.org/
  [2]: http://live.debian.net/